-The $1.45 billion fine the European Union slapped on Intel this week for violating antitrust rules tarnishes the chip giant's reputation and could give
+The $1.45 billion fine the European Union slapped on Intel this week for violating antitrust rules tarnishes the chip giant's reputation and could give rival AMD a leg up, some IT pros said.

 One Unix application engineer at a large document management company said that while the fine seems exorbitant, Intel's anticompetitive business practices were wrong.